-- 218. The Inspector who considered the Consented Scheme afforded very significant weight to the economic and social benefits of the development.
-The Secretary of State endorsed this approach. - 219.
-This was on the basis that they were very substantial in their own right, but also that they would be delivered in an area where they were "needed most" because Bolton and Wigan lag behind many other local authority areas, with higher levels of unemployment and deprivation. - 220.
+- 212. The Inspector who considered the Consented Scheme afforded very significant weight to the economic and social benefits of the development.
+The Secretary of State endorsed this approach. - 213.
+This was on the basis that they were very substantial in their own right, but also that they would be delivered in an area where they were "needed most" because Bolton and Wigan lag behind many other local authority areas, with higher levels of unemployment and deprivation. - 214.
 There are a host of acknowledgements in the CS and PFE of the scale of these issues.
 This has manifested in a series of objectives and policies which are focussed on improving educational attainment, skills and access to jobs.
-A key theme running through the CS is ensuring that Bolton takes advantages of the opportunities available to it because of its location in the Greater Manchester City Region. - 221.
-A "healthy Bolton" is also identified as strategic objective in the CS, which the supporting text confirms means (amongst other things) maximising access to sporting and recreation facilities and to increase opportunities for walking and cycling. - 222.
+A key theme running through the CS is ensuring that Bolton takes advantages of the opportunities available to it because of its location in the Greater Manchester City Region. - 215.
+A "healthy Bolton" is also identified as strategic objective in the CS, which the supporting text confirms means (amongst other things) maximising access to sporting and recreation facilities and to increase opportunities for walking and cycling. - 216.
 At the national level, the NPPF confirms three overarching objectives: economic, social and environmental.
-It seeks to secure net gains across each of the objectives (Paragraph 8). - 223.
-The Proposed Development is to be delivered in the same economic and social context and will bring at least equivalent economic and social benefit (likely far greater) than the Consented Scheme.
-Such benefits will not only be felt in the borough, but in Greater Manchester, the wider North West and nationally. - 224.
-It remains that hosting the Ryder Cup is a genuinely unique opportunity for Bolton, so whilst the Proposed Development is the subject of a new application and should be considered on its own merits, the extant permission and the substantial positive weight afforded to the economic, social and cultural benefits by the Secretary of State (which ultimately led to his decision to approve the Consented Scheme) is a significant material consideration. - 225.
-It will generate substantial economic, social and cultural benefits that will directly contribute towards the achievement of strategic and local policy objectives focussed on growing the regional economy, addressing deprivation, and contributing towards an improved quality of life for residents of Bolton.

-- 226. It will give Bolton an international profile that could deliver transformational levels of inward investment, boosting the local and regional and economy in a range of sectors and helping to rebalance the economy.
-At a local level, it has the potential to address deprivation, opening up new opportunities through employment, training and skills, sport and recreation, and health and wellbeing. - 227.
+It seeks to secure net gains across each of the objectives (Paragraph 8). - 217.
+The Proposed Development is to be delivered in the same economic and social context and will bring at least equivalent economic and social benefit (likely far greater).
+Such benefits will not only be felt in the borough, but in Greater Manchester, the wider North West and nationally. - 218.
+It remains that hosting the Ryder Cup is a genuinely unique opportunity for Bolton. - 219.
+It will generate substantial economic, social and cultural benefits that will directly contribute towards the achievement of strategic and local policy objectives focussed on growing the regional economy, addressing deprivation, and contributing towards an improved quality of life for residents of Bolton. - 220.
+It will give Bolton an international profile that could deliver transformational levels of inward investment, boosting the local and regional and economy in a range of sectors and helping to rebalance the economy.
+At a local level, it has the potential to address deprivation, opening up new opportunities through employment, training and skills, sport and recreation, and health and wellbeing. - 221.
 The Proposed Development will provide a wealth of opportunities for improved access to sport and recreation, encouraging healthy lifestyles.
-It also delivers restoration of degraded designated and non-designated heritage assets, the former including a Grade II listed park and garden and a Grade II listed Dovecote, and creation of new public spaces that are anchored in the Site's mining legacy. - 228.
+It also delivers restoration of degraded designated and

+- non-designated heritage assets, the former including a Grade II listed park and garden and a Grade II listed Dovecote, and creation of new public spaces that are anchored in the Site's mining legacy. - 222.
 Officers therefore conclude that the social, cultural and economic benefits associated with the Ryder cup and creation of a world class leisure destination should be afforded very significant weight in favour of the development in the planning balance.